 Round Tables are a new way of getting small groups in conversation using the rich resources of the Sitting Room Library.
 Here is how we are imagining them: no cost, no advance preparation needed.
 And only one meeting planned.
 Browse the library, select a book.
-Each person speaks and also listens and thus we have what we all say we are wanting: conversation.
+Each person speaks and also listens, and thus we have what we all want: conversation.
 Bring your curiosity!

 Painter Hilma af Klint, fiction writer Lucia Berlin, park ranger Betty Reid Soskin, librarian Belle da Costa Greene, activist and author Zitkála-Šá.
 These are all women who shaped the world, yet only recently have they been recognized for their achievements.
 These remarkable women—and many others—still are not widely known beyond specific circles.